The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments: Introduction

-Wide-area optical spectroscopic surveys have mapped the large-scale galaxy distributions up to redshifts of 0.7 \citep{Reid2016}, offering opportunities for a complete examination of the \ac{whim} emission in the vast space of the cosmic filaments.
+Wide-area optical spectroscopic surveys have mapped the large-scale galaxy distributions up to redshifts of 0.7 \citep{Reid2016}, thus offering opportunities for a complete examination of the \ac{whim} emission in the vast space of the cosmic filaments.
 Two pilot studies have shown mild positive detections ($4.2\sigma$ and $3.8\sigma$) of stacked X-ray surface brightness emission from cosmic filaments using \ac{rass} and \ac{efeds} data \citep{Tanimura2020-xray,Tanimura2022}, demonstrating the potential of X-ray stacking analysis to trace the emission in cosmic filaments.
 Similarly, mild positive detections have also been reported by stacking the \ac{sz} effect signal that traces the pressure of the intergalactic medium \citep{deGraaff2019,Tanimura2019,Tanimura2020-sz}.
-However, in the previous work, the detection in the very soft X-ray band $<0.6$~keV at the observed frame, which is needed to constrain the temperature of the redshifted $T<10^7$~K gas, is still lacking.
-Meanwhile, The energy resolution was limited in the observer frame due to the broad redshift distribution of the filament sample, limiting the ability to measure the plasma temperature in the soft band.
+However, in these previous works, detections in the very soft X-ray band $<0.6$~keV at the observed frame, needed to constrain the temperature of the redshifted $T<10^7$~K gas, are still lacking.
+Meanwhile, the energy resolution was limited in the observer frame due to the broad redshift distribution of the filament sample, limiting the ability to measure the plasma temperature in the soft band.
 Moreover, the pilot X-ray image stacking studies did not account for the signal from unmasked X-ray sources, which could contribute a significant fraction of the total emission.
-In this work, we improve upon the previous stacking analyses by extending the bandpass for spectral analysis, increasing the energy resolution by using a rest-frame spectral stacking scheme, accounting for the emission from unmasked low-mass halos and point sources, and utilizing the new \ac{erass} data that covers an extensive area with an unprecedented depths, with excellent soft band sensitivity that is essential for detecting the faint X-ray emission from WHIM gas.
+In this work, we improve upon the previous stacking analyses by extending the bandpass for spectral analysis, increasing the energy resolution by using a rest-frame spectral stacking scheme, accounting for the emission from unmasked low-mass halos and point sources and utilizing the new \ac{erass} data.
+This gives us access to an extensive area with an unprecedented depths, with excellent soft band sensitivity that is essential for detecting the faint X-ray emission from WHIM gas.